Your Most Pressing Questions on Modern Etiquette—Answered!

 Non-confrontational: “Hey, how about if I text for you?
 Just tell me what you want to say.”

-Cautionary: In states where it’s illegal to drive and text, deliver a warning, such as “I think I just saw a police car behind us.
+Cautionary: Deliver a warning, such as “I think I just saw a police car behind us.
 I know you don’t want to get a ticket.”